 Ten Things You May Not Know About the Earned Income Tax Credit

-The Earned Income Tax Credit is a financial boost for workers earning $53,267 or less a year.
-Four of five eligible taxpayers filed for and received their EITC last year.
-The IRS wants you to get what you earned also, if you are eligible.
+The Earned Income Tax Credit is a financial boost for workers earning $53,505 or less a year.
+Four of five eligible workers claim and get their EITC.
+The IRS wants workers to get what you have earned, if you are eligible.

 1. As your financial, marital or parental situations change from year to year, you should review the EITC eligibility rules to determine whether you qualify.
 Just because you did not qualify last year, does not mean you will not this year.

-2. If you qualify, the credit could be worth up to $6,242.
+2. If you qualify, the credit could be worth up to $6,269.
 EITC not only reduces the federal tax you owe, but could result in a refund.
 The amount of your EITC is based on your earned income and whether or not there are qualifying children in your household.
-The average credit was around $2,240 last year.

 4. You do not qualify for EITC if your filing status is Married Filing Separately.